Sportklub

 The team

-were also runners-up in the same competition the following year having succumbed
+was also runners-up in the same competition the following year, having succumbed

 to Ferencváros.
 Rapid also finished as league runners-up the following season